elegant-scipy/elegant-scipy/markdown/ch5.markdown

     return cont
 ```

-The first option would be considered the more "Pythonic" of the two, but the
+The first option might be considered the more "Pythonic" of the two, but the
 second one is easier to speed up by translating and compiling in languages or
 tools such as C, Cython, and Numba (which are a topic for another book).